 What are Core Web Vitals?

-- Largest Contentful Paint (LCP): LCP focuses on your webpage’s loading performance.
-You want the user to see meaningful web content as fast as possible—within 2.5 seconds.
+- Largest Contentful Paint (LCP): LCP focuses on your webpage’s loading performance by measuring how quickly the largest visible element on a page loads.
+Ideally, it should be loaded within 2.5 seconds of when the page first starts to load.
+You want the user to see meaningful web content as fast as possible.
 The slower your initial content loads, the more likely your webpage visitor will become impatient and leave your website.
 This is especially important on mobile devices that may not be connected to fast WiFi internet service.

-- First Input Delay (FID): FID focuses on webpage interactivity.
-How long does the user have to wait to actually use your website?
-You need to keep the first input delay under 100 milliseconds.
+- First Input Delay (FID): FID focuses on webpage interactivity by measuring how long the user has to wait to actually use your website by performing an action such as clicking a link or button.
+Ideally, you want to keep the first input delay under 100 milliseconds.

 - Cumulative Layout Shift (CLS): CLS focuses on the visual stability of your webpages.
 We all hate when we are looking at a webpage and we go to click on something—only to have the webpage content shift and move on us.
 Shifts occur when some additional element, such as an ad, image, or alert bar, appears after content above or below it has already appeared.
 Content shifts are frustrating, so keep your CLS to 0.1 or less.